tacoqqq/bucketlist-traveler/README.md

 ## What is Bucket List Traveler?

-Travelling seems not likely during the pandemic.
-By developing this app, desperate tarvellers (like me!) can at least have a list of destinations to dream on, plan on and quench the thirst for flying around.
+Traveling seems not likely during the pandemic.
+By developing this app, desperate tarvelers (like me!) can at least have a list of destinations to dream on, plan on and quench the thirst for flying around.

 ![Home Demo](./markdown-images/home-demo.png)